 The Slow Food Ark of Taste is a catalog of foods that have been important in cultures around the world and that now are at risk of disappearing.
 This catalog includes fruits, vegetables, animal breeds, cheeses, sweets, cured meats, baked goods, and more.

 The Ark was created to draw public attention to these foods and to their risk of extinction, and in this way to encourage people to take action to protect them—by buying and consuming Ark foods, by telling their stories and the stories of their producers, or, in the case of endangered wild species, by consuming less or none the food so that it may be preserved.

 The Oregon Ark of Taste Committee works to identify endangered foods that are unique to our state or that have had special meaning to communities here.
-Two members of the Slow Food Corvallis board represent us on the statewide Ark committee, and one of them represents Oregon on the nationwide Ark committee.
-Our chapter nominated two of the Oregon products now on the Ark, the Kirk-Howe walnut and Scio kolace.
+Linda Ziedrich, one of our board members, nominated three of the Oregon products now on the Ark, Hudson’s Golden Gem apple, the Kirk-Howe walnut and Scio kolace.